 The specially-prepared 3-course dinner features unique flavors and textures to make up for the lack of sight.

-This also encourages the use of your sense of touch, sound, and taste more fully in the complete darkness.
+In addition, this also encourages the use of your sense of touch, sound, and taste more fully in the complete darkness.

-Visually-impaired staff will guide you through the experience, which will truly awaken your other senses and give you a new perspective on how the blind go about their daily lives.
+Indeed, this will truly awaken your other senses and give you a new perspective on how the blind go about their daily lives.

 Ctaste Dining in the Dark restaurant is open Wednesdays to Sundays until 11:30 pm.